Abhaybsingh19w33/SAP/OData/19 X-CSRF Tokens.md

 ![alt text](image-294.png)

-The request ends in error with the error code 403 and with the message ‘CSRF token validation failed’.
+The request ends in error with the error code 403 and with the message 'CSRF token validation failed'.

 To tackle this issue, we need to request the X-CSRF token in a GET request.